Softmotions/ncms/ncms-docs/ncms-docs-en/doc/gettingstarted/arch.rst

     Hierarchy of assemblies inheritance for `mypage` page having `Simple page` as template.

-While accessing the `mypage` page, ηCMS gets the :term:`HTTL` :term:`core` markup file of the `Simple page` template, then pushes all of `mypage` attributes to the context of markup, and generates the HTML response to the client.
+While accessing the `mypage` page, ηCMS gets the :term:`HTTL` :term:`core` markup file of the `Simple page` template, then pushes all of `mypage` attributes to the httl markup context, and generates the HTML response to the client.
 This process describes a simple but powerful idea underlying ηCMS.